 Referral to College Misconduct Committee

 If, based on the evidence, the Officer considers that your case is serious it will be referred to a College Misconduct Committee.
 This committee will hear your case in strict accordance with the Code of Practice on Misconduct and Fitness to Practise Committee to ensure fairness.
 We will send you a copy of this Code of Practice before the Committee and you should read it carefully so that you know what to expect.
+Further information about what happens and how to prepare for a College Misconduct Committee can be found on the College Misconduct and Fitness to Practise Committee webpage.

 The University takes all instances of exam irregularity very seriously.
 A range of sanctions can be applied if you are found, based on evidence, to have committed an irregularity.